-We challenge our usual ideological framework to weaken any one-sided patterns and encourage spontaneity and the examination of issues from multiple perspectives.

-- We practice this with subjects and themes that we have deep-rooted beliefs and are excited about: - This may include anything from political/social issues to ideas on marriage and sexuality. - For instance, we examine the topic of racism and consider whether we have any latent racism, and we consider this subject in the dual role of proponent and opponent. - We do the same thing with the topics of marriage and sexual orientation, where we may have stronger views. - If we are politically in the center, we consider the subject both from a leftist and rightist point of view and try to understand both sides of the issue and challenge our dominant ideological framework to see the subject from three perspectives.
+- We challenge our usual ideological framework in order to weaken one-sided patterns and encourage spontaneity and the examination of issues from multiple perspectives. - We practice with subjects that we have deep-rooted beliefs and are excited about: - This may include anything from political/social issues to ideas on marriage and sexuality. - For instance, we examine the topic of racism and consider whether we have any latent racism, and we consider this subject in the dual role of proponent and opponent. - We do the same thing with the topics of marriage and sexual orientation, where we may have stronger views. - If we are politically in the center, we consider the subject both from a leftist and rightist point of view and try to understand both sides of the issue and challenge our dominant ideological framework in order to see the subject from three perspectives.

-Next: strengthening the Adult to improve the child's growth and development of creativity
+Strengthening the parent to improve the child's growth and development of creativity

-For our adult to play the role of a new parent he/she requires the necessary strength and capability in different areas.

-- If we have had any weaknesses in our relationship with our parents in childhood, we may not have the necessary tools for playing the role of parent. - To help the child's emotional development and creative progress the adult needs to be patient and show perseverance in dealing with problems and challenges, and to not lose hope in response to setbacks with respect to these challenges. - How can we develop a strong, persistent parent that can ultimately help the child develop these same qualities?
+- For our adult self to play the role of a new parent he/she requires the necessary strength and capability in different areas. - If we have had any weaknesses in our relationship with our parents in childhood, we may not have the necessary tools for playing the role of parent. - To help the child's emotional development and creative progress the adult self needs to be patient and show perseverance in dealing with problems and challenges, and to not lose hope in response to these challenges. - How can we develop a strong, persistent parent that can ultimately help the child develop these same qualities?